 If you’re looking for immediate help from a tax debt relief company to tackle your tax debt, it’s easy to enlist the help of the first internet search result you click on.
-But doing so could put you in more danger than you realize.
+But you need to be aware of scams and what to watch for.

-One red flag is if a company demands payment before any work is done.
+One red flag is whether a company demands payment before work is done.
 Fraudulent tax debt relief companies tend to request an upfront payment and claim to get your tax debt erased when you enlist their help.

 If a company tells you about an IRS hardship program you qualify for, you may want to do your own research.
-The Federal Trade Commission says that most taxpayers don’t qualify for these programs, and most companies are looking to take your money and run, rather than give you assistance.
+The Federal Trade Commission says that most taxpayers don’t qualify for these programs, and most companies are looking to take your money and run rather than assist you.

 - Guaranteeing that your IRS debt will be reduced or eliminated

 - Not reviewing your financial situation

 - Ignoring you after you’ve paid for services

 - Denying you help, saying that the IRS rejected your request or that you no longer qualify for help